tomcl/HowToUseGitTJWC/README.md

 * Jane merges her branch locally into her master
 * Jane pushes her master to origin

 **Note about branches**.
 It is very convenient to use branches when refactoring code, because locally you can at any time switch between master (before refactoring) and the current version you are refactoring.
-That deals with the _help I can't remember what this was before I mucked it up_ problem. you can do this without branches - by reverting to a previous commit - but this is more work.
+That deals with the _help I can't remember what this was before I mucked it up_ problem.

 See also Atlassian [description](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) on this workflow.